JShadab/TakeoSQL/README.md

 1. Write down the SQL command which will show the Regd.
 No of Pradeep.
 2. Write down the SQL command which will show the Name and Branch column.
 3. Write a SQL command which will count the number of rows existing in STUDENT table.
-4. I want to add another column in the STUDENT table as ”address”.
+4. I want to add another column in the STUDENTS table as ”address”.
 How can I do that?

 -----------------------------------------------------------